One of the first factors that people think of when selling a property are real…

 - Both parties will advise the agent, in writing, that settlement has occurred and that the agent can release the keys to the buyer.

 During the settlement period, communication is key.
-It’s very important to talk to your agent, solicitor, financial provider and conveyancer about your expectations regarding your settlement period.
+Talk to your agent, solicitor, financial provider and conveyancer about your expectations regarding your settlement period.
 The two major things that might occur are:

 1. Missing the settlement date: